luis-sousa-pinto/bindplane-op/docs/install.md

 Binary releases can be downloaded from a Github Release.

-1. Download a `bindplanectl` binary from the [releases page](https://github.com/observIQ/bindplane-op/releases)
+1. Download a `bindplane` binary from the [releases page](https://github.com/observIQ/bindplane-op/releases)
 2. Extract
 3. Create a profile